Background and History

 World Ranger Congress

 The IRF World Ranger Congress is a triennial event that brings together rangers from all over the world.
 It’s a chance to learn new skills, share knowledge, create new partnerships and refresh existing ones.
 The Congress is also an important forum for debate on issues that affect rangers at a global level.
 Many national ranger associations are represented at the event and important resolutions are drafted for later presentation at national-level conservation forums.
 The Congress is also an important opportunity for the host nation to raise the profile of its rangers and their work.
-The next World Ranger Congress is due to be held in Portugal in May 2022.
+The next World Ranger Congress is due to be held in the Azores, Portugal 5-9 June 2023.

 2019 World Ranger Congress